 Pete Jones – Aerial DOP

-Pete began operating cameras back in 1994 working in live events, covering conferences, shows and corporate events.
+Pete started operating cameras back in 1994 working in live events, covering conferences, shows and corporate events.
 After gaining his helicopter pilots license (PPLH) in 1999 he was given the opportunity to operate a gyro-stabilised aerial camera system which he’s developed into a successful career.

 Pete also works with aerial camera system manufacturers and software companies to develop bespoke aerial camera systems and technology for special projects and has provided training courses for camera operators on various brands of camera systems.